GrahamCorcoran/comp205-playbook/src/module_1/html-overview.md

 # HyperText Markup Language (HTML)

 HyperText Markup Language (HTML) is the backbone of the web, and is contained on almost every webpage that exists.

+## History

+Like so many things in software development, HTML started as a problem that needed to be solved.
+CERN researchers found their ability to share information with each other was disorganized at best, and researchers were worried the lack of a central source of information would mean that information would be lost, especially on larger projects.

+To solve this problem, Tim Berners-Lee created a program internal to CERN that defined a structure with which scientists could share information with each other.
+This program worked well for them.
+Based on this project, Tim Berners-Lee proposed an internet-based markup language to allow for easier information sharing over the internet.
+This was the proposal for HTML.[^note]

+## So what is HTML?
 To understand the purpose of HTML, we should first understand where the name comes from.
+Breaking it down, there are two things we should care about:

 ### HyperText

 HyperText is text which contains links to other text you can immediately access, and these links are called Hyperlinks.
 This Playbook is an example of a simple collection of HyperText, as throughout the book you can click on other links to go to a different section of the book, read something external, etc.

 Another example of HyperText is the Wikipedia [article](https://en.wikipedia.org/wiki/Hypertext) on Hypertext.
 In this article, you can click to other articles, descriptions, references, and read them instantly.

 ### Markup Language